Is innovation one of the key ingredients to create a successful campaign according to DotControl's creative team?

 From briefing to idea

-Dot also features a nicely equipped data centre.
+Dot also features a nicely equipped data center.
 For me personally, that’s a big plus, because I always learned to rely on my own powers without the help from others.
-My opinion is that some traditional agencies still lack this in-house power.
+My opinion is that some traditional agencies still lack this in-house power.’

 Marcel: ‘In this day and age that’s a prerequisite.
 Brands have become more democratic.
 You can’t direct what people say and feel about your brand.
 It’s all in their hands, so that means your ways of communicating fundamentally has to change.
 You can’t force an idea on your audience anymore.

 DotControl brings growth via digital transformation, through co-creating with its clients.
-They work for National Geographic, Eredivisie, Talpa en De Persgroep.
+They work for National Geographic, Eredivisie, Talpa en DPG Media.

 A data-driven creative agency with offices in Rotterdam, Heerlen, and Willemstad (Curaçao).
 Currently with more than forty vacancies.

 Marcel: ‘We are not concerned with the sexiness of the clients we work for or their products.
 What moves us, is their mindset.
 Companies that are open to the new world, because that is what matters most to us.
-For instance, at the first briefing or launch of a product, we question the product market fit.
-Does it fulfil a real user need?
+For instance, at the first briefing or launch of a product, we question the product-market fit.
+Does it fulfill a real user need?

 If not, we will talk about it and suggest adjustments to, or a completely new product.
 Something you have to embrace as a client.
-Because we want to work with brands who challenge their own thinking and their competitors’.
+Because we want to work with brands who challenge their own thinking and their competitors.
+We believe those brands have the ambition to be successful in an extremely demanding age.’